Utah Administrative Code

 (3) Inspectors employed by municipalities and counties may perform school construction inspections within the boundaries of the municipality or county where they are employed.

-A. Before any school construction project begins, the SDBO or CSBBO shall obtain a construction project number from the USOE by completing and submitting construction project identification forms provided by the USOE and other required submittals for all projects consistent with Section 53A-20 and the Resource Manual.
+A. Before any school construction project begins, the SDBO or CSBBO shall obtain a construction project number from the USOE by completing and submitting construction project identification forms provided by the USOE and other required submittals for all projects consistent with Title 53E, Chapter 3, Part 7 and the Resource Manual.

 B. The appropriate currently certified plans examiner shall approve all LEA school plans and specifications before any LEA construction project begins.